sandoche/Jekyll-webpack-boilerplate/README.md

 * Sass

 ## Quick start
+1. Make sure you have all the prerequisites above installed.
-1. Clone this repo using `git clone https://github.com/sandoche/Jekyll-webpack-boilerplate.git`
+2. Clone this repo using `git clone https://github.com/sandoche/Jekyll-webpack-boilerplate.git`
-2. Move to the appropriate directory: `cd Jekyll-webpack-boilerplate`.
+3. Move to the appropriate directory: `cd Jekyll-webpack-boilerplate`.
-3. Run `yarn install` or `npm install` in order to install dependencies and clean the git repo.
+4. Run `yarn install` and `bundler install` in order to install dependencies and clean the git repo.
-4. Run `yarn start` or `npm start`  to start the development server.
+5. Run `yarn start` to start the development server.

 ## Development
-To start the development server just run  `yarn start` or `npm start`
+To start the development server just run  `yarn start`

 ### Folder structure
 ```